WebAssembly/design/FutureFeatures.md

   check of a call to a heterogeneous table;
 * any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes.

-### Memset and Memcpy Operators

-Copying and clearing large memory regions is very common, and making these operations fast is architecture dependent.
-Although this can be done in the MVP via `i32.load` and `i32.store`, this requires more bytes of code and forces VMs to recognize the loops as well.
-The following operators can be added to improve
-performance:

-* `move_memory`: Copy data from a source memory region to destination region;
-   these regions may overlap: the copy is performed as if the source region was first copied to a temporary buffer, then the temporary buffer is copied to the destination region
-* `set_memory`: Set all bytes in a memory region to a given byte

-We expect that WebAssembly producers will use these operations when the region size is known to be large, and will use loads/stores otherwise.

-TODO: determine how these operations interact w/ shared memory.

 [future trapping]: FutureFeatures.md#trapping-or-non-trapping-strategies
 [future garbage collection]: https://github.com/WebAssembly/design/issues/1079